 The secret is to simply acquire skill through experience.
 After several years, you get good at making your products and at working with wood in general.

-Don Strenczewilk: The secret is to simply acquire skill through experience.
+Don Strenczewilk: The secret is to simply acquire the skill through experience.
 After several years, you get good at making your products and at working with wood in general.
 A constant desire to improve the products and processes helps to hone skills and processes.
 Also, I am a sucker for trying new products.
 Most of them are gimmicks but I occasionally find a gem.
 Since I do all the manufacturing and packing and shipping myself, there is an automatic quality control mechanism in place in my conscience.
-My vendors and others who have seen me work have commented that I am too picky.
+My vendors and others who have seen my work have commented that I am too picky.
 The bad thing about making everything myself is that it gets harder physically as I age and I will have to completely retire in a few years.